AhoyISki/duat/README.md

 When you first run Duat, and whenever you update the configuration, it will be compiled and reloaded automatically, so you can see the changes in *almost* real time.
-Initially, building Duat and its configuration crate might take a few minutes.
-And the first reload might also take a similar amount of time.
-But whenever you make new changes, the next reloads should take only about a second (for debug profile) and ~3 seconds (for release profile).
+Initially, building Duat and its configuration crate might take a while.
+But while reloading Duat, in my (somewhat old) computer, it takes ~0.7 (for small changes) to ~2.3 seconds (for bigger changes) to reload the config.

 Note that this is an alpha project, so there may be some quirks and bugs.
 So if you have a problem, or something seems confusing,